 - Outlet strips must be U.L. listed and be equipped with a circuit breaker.

 - Pets other than fish are not permitted.
 There is a limit of one 10-gallon fish tank per residence.
-For information related to service animals on campus, please contact the Office of Disability Services or the Office of Residential Life.
+For information related to service animals on campus, please contact the Office of Disability Services or the Director of Residential Life.

 - The riding of bikes, scooters, skateboards, hoverboards, roller blades or roller skates inside of campus buildings is prohibited.

 Smoke-, Vape-, and Tobacco-Free Buildings and Residences

-The use of tobacco in all its forms (including e-cigarettes and vaping devices) is only permitted in designated outdoor tobacco use areas.
+The use of tobacco in all its forms (including tobacco-related devices and electronic delivery devices) is only permitted in designated outdoor tobacco use areas.
 Use is not permitted inside of any College building.
 This includes all residential spaces and personal rooms on campus.
-Please see the complete “Tobacco-Free Buildings” statement found in the Campus Life section of the Student Guidebook for additional information.
+Please see the complete “Tobacco-Free Buildings” statement found in the Student Services section of the Student Guide for additional information.

 Safety Inspections, Entry, and Search